hewisaurus/PrancingTurtle/GettingStarted.md

 ### Import the DB schema to a local MySQL server
 You can find the default schema [here](https://github.com/hewisaurus/PrancingTurtle/blob/master/PTSchema-20171016.sql).
 It includes create statements for the tables, so you can copy/paste it directly into something like MySQL Workbench and execute it to get a working (but empty) database.

-The following files include the bare minimum data required in order to have a useful site.
+If you'd also like some seed data for the database, choose from the following three files.
 There is one user, **testuser@domain.com** and its password is **qwerty12345**
- * Minimum data with no sessions [here](https://github.com/hewisaurus/PrancingTurtle/blob/master/PTBasicData-IncGuild-NoSessions.sql)
+ * Minimum data with no sessions [here](https://github.com/hewisaurus/PrancingTurtle/blob/master/PTBasicData-IncGuild-NoSessions.sql) - Instances, boss fights only
  * Minimum data with 2 sessions [here](https://github.com/hewisaurus/PrancingTurtle/blob/master/PTBasicData-IncGuild-2Sessions.zip) - 7.6mb zipped, 74mb uncompressed
- * Minimum data with 5 sessions [here](https://github.com/hewisaurus/PrancingTurtle/blob/master/PTBasicData-IncGuild-5Sessions.zip)
+ * Minimum data with 5 sessions [here](https://github.com/hewisaurus/PrancingTurtle/blob/master/PTBasicData-IncGuild-5Sessions.zip) - 16.9mb zipped, 162mb uncompressed

 ### Hangfire - a background job execution framework
 PT uses Hangfire to coordinate a series of background tasks and the existing Quartz.NET tasks will be moved to Hangfire in the future.
 As long as you configure a working MySQL/MariaDB server within the web project's **ConnectionStrings.config** file, the Hangfire database will be created automatically.